 When serving in the amicus role, duty counsel lawyers are not entering into a lawyer/client relationship.
 The essence of the role is to assist the Court and the self-represented litigants appearing before it by ensuring that those litigants are properly heard.

 Since 2002, The Advocates' Society has been helping safeguard the public education rights of low-income children and youth across Ontario.
 Through the Child Advocacy Project's (CAP) Education Law Program, our members provide summary advice, verbal and written intervention with school administrators, and representation at hearings and tribunals for children and youth whose legal rights at school are denied.
-Lawyers involved in thi project have handled 1000 cases - with a success rate of over 90%!
+Lawyers involved in this project have handled over 1,000 cases with a success rate of more than 90 per cent.

 CAP is a volunteer-based legal service run in partnership with Pro Bono Law Ontario, The Advocates' Society (TAS) and Justice for Children and Youth (JFCY), the province's only specialty legal clinic for youth under 18.

-Members of the Society are encouraged to volunteer as duty counsel at the centres.
-Volunteers have the opportunity to provide brief summary advice and may, on occasion, represent litigants at examinations, settlement conferences, court hearings, or other attendances related to their matters.
+Volunteers have the opportunity to provide brief summary advice and may, on occasion, represent litigants at examinations, settlement conferences, court hearings or other attendances related to their matters.

-This project is primarily aimed at junior-intermediate lawyers but there are no experience-based restrictions.
-Completion of a CLE program and familiarity with the civil process including the Rules of Civil Procedure is required.
+This project is primarily aimed at junior to intermediate lawyers but there are no experience-based restrictions.
+Completion of a Continuing Legal Education program and familiarity with the civil process, including the Rules of Civil Procedure, are required.
 The CLE program can be tailored to ensure it is as convenient as possible for volunteer lawyers.

 The time commitment for this project is one full day (or two half days) per quarter from 9:15 a.m. to 4:00 p.m.